 In the maritime and industrial sectors, gas detectors are very much needed.
-They are used to continuously monitor and detect hazardous gases and vapors.
+They are used to monitor and detect hazardous gases and vapours continuously.
 It will generate an alarm to alert personnel about the presence of these hazards.
-This can be a result of a spill or leak from a solvent where vapors can form with air to create a combustible mixture of fuel and oxygen.
-Therefore, a gas detector is needed in these situations.
+This can be a result of a spill or leak from a solvent where vapours can form with air to create a combustible mixture of fuel and oxygen.
+Therefore, gas detection is needed in these situations.

-Frequently testing/calibration of your gas detector is not only safe but it is in most industries mandatory.
-Before starting, make sure you have the right instruments at your disposal and that you perform the calibration of the gas detector in a properly ventilated space.
+Frequently testing/calibration of your gas detector is not only safe, but it is, in most industries, mandatory.
+Before starting, make sure you have the right instruments at your disposal and perform the gas detector calibration in a properly ventilated space.

-Turn off the alarm of the gas detector and close the regulator.
+5. Turn off the alarm of the gas detector and close the regulator.
 Detach the gas detector of the sampling hose, and unscrew the regulator of the calibration gas cylinder.
 Make sure you ventilate both the gas detector as the regulator.
-Now you know your gas detector still functions properly and is safe to use.
+Now you know your gas detector is tested and still functions properly and is safe to use.